ThingPulse/esp32-spotify-remote/README.md

  ## Features

 - **Spotify Playback Control**
-  - Play, pause, skip to next/previous track from the touch screen
+  - Play, pause, skip to next/previous track from the touch screen. ⚠️ Spotify requires a premium account for this!
   - Control playback on any active Spotify Connect device linked to your account (e.g., phone, browser, smart speaker)

 - **Album Art Display**